Clkwong3/Customizable-PW/README.md

 ## Things to keep in mind

-- **Arrays** can be used to store any data element, including letters and symbols.
+- **Arrays** can be used to store multiple data elements, including letters and symbols.

+- **Strings** is a set of characters which make up a single data element.

 - **Functions** define what you want; in this case, write a password and generate a password.